mtvs/laravel-reviews/README.md

 composer require

 ```
-Then publish the files that are supposed to be in your codebase.
-They're the
+Then publish the files that are supposed to be in your codebase in order to be
-review model, its database migration, its database factory, the HTTP controller
+customizable by you.
+They're the review model, its database migration, its
-and the config file.
+database factory, the HTTP controller and the config file.

 ```sh